DataDog/browser-sdk/packages/rum/README.md

 });
 ```

-For example, to track 100% of your sessions as RUM Premium:
+To track 100% of your sessions as RUM Premium:

 ```
 datadogRum.init({